Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/maverick.md

-Entering service in 1972, the AGM-65 air to surface missile provided the Phantom II with a direct-fire long range weapon, capable of destroying armor, mechanized infantry, and other targets with electro-optical, and later- infrared imaged, accuracy.
+Entering service in 1972, the AGM-65 air to surface missile provided the Phantom II with a direct-fire long range weapon, capable of destroying armor, mechanized infantry, and other targets with electro-optical, and later - infrared imaged, accuracy.
 The F-4E was capable of carrying up to six between the two inboard wing pylons.
+The AGM-65 Maverick has an approx. maximum range of 12 nautical miles.

 Employment of the Maverick is shared between both cockpits, with the pilot responsible for stores and mode selection, and initial seeker placement.
 From